dilyn-corner/ubuntu-core-riscv64/gadget/README.md

 3) Given that you have to modify some files, what may they be?
     * It's unlikely that you'll have to modify the `gadget.yaml` too much

-    * You'll have to use a different config than the one provided by `u-boot/config`.
-Building u-boot is similar to building the kernel;
-      get the sources, do `make foo_defconfig` for your hardware, `make menuconfig` to tweak.
+    * You'll have to use a different config for u-boot.
+Building u-boot is similar to building the kernel; get the sources, do `make foo_defconfig` for your hardware, `make menuconfig` to tweak.

     * You'll have to tweak the addresses defined in `u-boot/boot.scr.in` - these are very much specific to your board, as the amount of RAM